Dreadful defense, another elite guard burn Tar Heels again

 UNC coach Hubert Davis listed plenty of reasons why Stanford became the latest team to bury his team from 3-point range, but didn’t seem to have the answers on how to stop them.

-“I think it was coming from a number of different directions,” Davis said.
+“I think it was coming from a number of different directions,” said Davis, after Stanford equaled the most 3s against one of his teams (matching the 16 Alabama scored in the four-overtime loss on Nov.
+27, 2022).
 “Not getting picked up in transition, short close outs, no pressure on the ball, late rotations, kick outs from offensive rebounds.”

-While UNC (14–3, 2–2 ACC) again scored efficiently, led by 26 points each from Caleb Wilson and Henri Veesaar, its recent vexing pattern of building double-digit leads and losing them continued.
+While UNC (14–3, 2–2 ACC) again scored efficiently, led by career-high totals of 26 points each from Caleb Wilson and Henri Veesaar, its recent vexing pattern of building double-digit leads and losing them continued.

 “I think we’ve got to stick to what works,” said Wilson, who played 19 second-half minutes.
 “What got us the lead.”